aurimas13/Chemical-analysis/README.md

 ------

-This is a simple project that includes two Jupyter files for the analysis of Smiles ([an in-depth one](https://github.com/aurimas13/Smiles/blob/main/Smiles_v1.ipynb) & [the other of reservoir sampling](https://github.com/aurimas13/Smiles/blob/main/Smiles_reservoir_sampling.ipynb)) where data files are ignored from repository.
-A few functions in [this](https://github.com/aurimas13/Smiles/blob/main/Smiles_v1.ipynb) are written to get the tediousness out of the way.
+TThis is a simple project that includes two jupyter files ([one about lipohilicities](https://github.com/aurimas13/Chemical-analysis/blob/main/physical_chemistry_lipophilicity.ipynb) & [the other about drawing structures](https://github.com/aurimas13/Chemical-analysis/blob/main/drawing_molecules.ipynb)) with a few data files like this.
+An analysis of lipophilicities & molecule drawings are shown through simple chemistry projects that looks at lipophilicities of drug moleculess through ML and molecule drawings through RDKit.

-RDkit is a Python package that contains a lot of great functions for visualising small molecules and interpreting SMILES strings.
-You can even use RDkit to see if a SMILES string is valid.
-This function is really useful for training generative networks or reinforcement learning agents!
-Click [here](https://www.rdkit.org/docs/GettingStartedInPython.html) to read RDKit documentation while molecular descriptor methods can be found [here](https://www.rdkit.org/docs/source/rdkit.Chem.Descriptors.html).
-The information about RDkit is duplicated when reading [this Jupyter notebook](https://github.com/aurimas13/Smiles/blob/main/Smiles_v1.ipynb).

 <p align="center">
-  Project of Smiles analysis implementing machine learning is constantly updated!
+  Project of a chemical analysis implementing machine learning is almost finished.
 </p>

 - [Public](#Public)